nanocurrency/nano-docs/docs/commands/rpc-protocol.md

 **Optional "work"**

 _version 9.0+_
 Work value (16 hexadecimal digits string, 64 bit).
-Uses **work** value for block from external source
+Uses **work** value for block from external source and disables work precaching for this account.
+Not using this optional re-enables work precaching.

 ---